 How To Find English Speaking Jobs In Germany: Part I

-I have a feeling this will be a popular post based on how common this question is on various expat forums!
-Part I looks at the question from a more holistic perspective, whereas Part II (coming in 2 weeks’ time) will give the lowdown on the most common websites to find jobs in English.
+This has been a popular post and is indeed a commonly featured question is on various expat forums!
+Part I looks at the question from a more holistic perspective, whereas Part II gives the lowdown on the most common websites to find jobs in English.
 This information will save you a LOT of time!

-The good news is that there are English speaking jobs in Germany out there.
+The good news is that it is possible to find jobs in Germany which don’t require fluent German skills.
 Quite a lot of them in fact.
-The not-so-good-news is that your chances of finding one are highly dependent upon a number of factors.
+Although it’s obviously immensely easier to find employment if you speak German, especially outside of the major cities.
+The not-so-good-news is that your chances of finding an English-speaking position are highly dependent upon a number of factors.
 My best advice to give here would be to approach this pragmatically and evaluate your present situation based on the factors and tips below.
 This will enable you to not only assess how strong your hand is, but also to look at what other areas may be worth considering to improve your chances of success.

 Looking for opportunities which are “off the beaten track” are more likely to net you success than applying speculatively to well-known companies which openly have a hiring in English policy.
 As a case in point, the Dusseldorf-based hotel search website Trivago apparently gets hundreds of applications for every open position.
 For the gentlemen on here, we all know how hard it was to date the most popular girl at school.
 The same logic can be applied to finding English speaking jobs in Germany!
 Looking where everyone else is looking is going to leave you frustrated and disheartened.